lzhchn0/k8s-operator/99 Criteria to Understand Before Writing a Kubernetes Operator.md

 ## It's better to rewrite your operator than to spend time debugging it.

 ## Opt for incremental builds rather than full builds in Operator development.
+- The shared build mode will not be fully supported along the way.
+- The plugin mode has some limitations.
 ## As an escalation path for operator development, begin with Metacontroller, then progress to Operator SDK, and ultimately Kubebuilder.
 This approach will grant you progressively greater control over every aspect of Custom Resources.

 ## Run webhook in your cluster, not outside the cluster, Otherwise there will be